OldBlackJoe/mybatis-mapper/README.md

 TBD

 ## Usage ##
-You can see descriptions of Dynamic SQL of MyBatis3 in the link below. <br>
+You can see description of Dynamic SQL of MyBatis3 in the link below. <br>
 http://www.mybatis.org/mybatis-3/dynamic-sql.html

 ### 1) Basic ###